jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

 ## Putting Your Site On The Cloud

-[Heroku](https://www.heroku.com/) is a great cloud based host that offers free accounts for developers with very small sites that won't take up a lot of resources.
+[Heroku](https://www.heroku.com/) is a great cloud based host that offers free accounts for developers with very small sites or apps that won't take up a lot of resources.

 {% imgcap /images/heroku.png 97 36 Heroku %}

-It's a perfect way to publish your site for free.
-We are going to use Heroku to host our sites.
+It's a perfect way to publish your site or app for free.
+We are going to use Heroku to host our app.

 ## Configuring Your App For Heroku